ram19890/premnathenterprises.com/docs/gentoo.md

-# Gentoo Linux Complete Installation on Intel CPU V0.42(Documented on: 210814)
+# ** Gentoo Linux Complete Installation on Intel CPU V0.43(Documented on: 210814)**

-> When installing gentoo make sure you keep the https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation URL page open on another device, as you might see an outdated installation method if you care to follow this tutorial by now!
+> When installing gentoo make sure you keep the [AMD64 HANDBOOK]https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation URL page open on another device, as you might see an outdated installation method if you care to follow this tutorial by now!
 This installation is done with minimum effort for installing the base system, without tangling with exterme detailing.

-### **Basics (Before you continue, check below)**
+### **Basics (Before you continue, Check Below)**
 * Check the intergrity of the iso file with sha512sum checksum if necessory
 * Download the gentoo minimum iso from the download page
 * Kindly have the fastest INTEL CPU & Internet connection at home(For moderate compilation speeds, as gentoo is pure source based distribution)